-Getting reliable drinking water in the outdoor can be a tricky task.
-Even when you are surrounded by crystal clear lakes with no-one around you, the water could be contaminated with harmful bacteria and viruses.
-When traveling in less developed countries, the chances are likely that sometimes also tap water is contaminated.
+Getting reliable drinking water during outdoor adventures can be a tricky task.
+Even when you are surrounded by crystal clear lakes with no one around you, the water could be contaminated with harmful bacteria and viruses.
+When traveling in less developed countries, the chances are likely that also tap water is contaminated.
 Even when the water looks clear, that doesn’t mean it is clean.

 Water filtration and water purification

 Most people talk about water filters when talking about water treatment.
-But water treatment can be classified in water filters and water purifiers.
+But water treatment can be classified into water filters and water purifiers.
 They are two different things.
-In general, water filters remove particles and protect against bacteria and protozoa (parasites).
-While water purifiers protect against bacteria, protozoa ánd viruses.
+In general, water filters remove particles and thereby protect against bacteria and protozoa (parasites).
+While water purifiers eliminate bacteria, protozoa ánd viruses.

-Water filters work by blocking passage of particles, protozoa and bacteria – basically anything larger than 2 micron.
-Water filters can not remove viruses, since viruses are very small (1000 times smaller than bacteria) and can slip through water filters.
-Water purifiers therefore often use other techniques such as ultraviolet light, chemicals, heat or ultra-filtration to eliminate waterborne viruses.
+Water filters work by blocking the passage of particles, protozoa, and bacteria – basically anything larger than 2 microns.
+Water filters cannot remove viruses since viruses are too small (1000 times smaller than bacteria) and hence they can slip through the filters.
+Water purifiers use other techniques such as ultraviolet light, chemicals, heat or ultra-filtration to eliminate waterborne viruses.

 Do I need a water filter or a water purifier for outdoor activities?

-Which water treatment you need, comes down to one question.
-Should you worry about viruses or not?
-In remote areas, high up in the mountains for instance, the risk that water is contaminated with harmful viruses is relatively low.
+Which water treatment do you need, comes down to one question.
+Should you worry about the viruses in the water or not?
+In remote areas, for example, high up in the mountains, the risk that water is contaminated with harmful viruses is relatively low.
 How does that work?

-Traveling in less developed countries with poor sanitation, the chances that tap water are contaminated with harmful viruses increases and water purification is recommended.
+Traveling in less developed countries with poor sanitation, the chances that tapwater is contaminated with harmful viruses increases, and water purification is recommended.

-What are different outdoor water filters and water purifiers capable of?
+What are the different outdoor water filters and water purifiers capable of?

 |Large particles||Protozoa||Bacteria||Viruses||Multicellular parasites||Heavy metals|